A new family of typefaces. And the discovery that everything I’ve ever learned about optical size might be wrong.

 My last post made passing mention of the pleasures of designing the paragraph mark, prompting one reader to rightly ask, “how much fun can it really be to draw a backwards P?”
 [No more fun than it is to draw the rest of that font you’re using, matey. —Ed.]
 It may not seem obvious, but the lowly paragraph mark really does offer ample opportunity for invention.

 In any case, Pilcrow & Capitulum would make a fine name for a pub, and a grand place to host a typographers’ wayzgoose.
 Or perhaps it’s a buddy movie about crime-fighting bibliographers: Capitulum wears cable knit sweaters and drinks single malt, and Pilcrow is a ladies’ man who drives an Austin Healey.
-Catch their madcap adventures. —JH
+Catch their zany antics and madcap adventures, etc, etc. —JH

 Our designers are often asked if there are particular letters that we especially enjoy drawing.
 Office doodles testify to the popularity of the letter R, perhaps because it synopsizes the rest of the alphabet in one convenient package (it’s got a stem, a bowl, serifs both internal and external, and of course that marvelous signature gesture, the tail.)
 A quick straw poll names a, r, f and e as popular letters too, as well as the figures 2 and 5, and our resident Cyrillist admits a soft spot for the swash capital dje (Ђ.) The back end of the character set definitely invites invention as well: steely designers always appreciate a well-made paragraph mark or double dagger, and we certainly have our fun drawing them.

 One character that’s especially gratifying to get right is the eszett, if only because it so stubbornly resists being figured out.
 Eszetts can follow any number of constructions, from the romanized long-s-short-s of Archer to the more Teutonic long-s-meets-z of Verlag.
 Most fonts strike some balance between these extremes, introducing internal shapes that echo other parts of the character set (as in Mercury) or using simplified geometries that reinforce the philosophy behind the overall design (as in Gotham.)